denis-ligare254/wee4k/app/readme.md

 ### By Ligare Dennis
 - Here is a simple web application which allows usser to cooment, later the  comment can be voted for

+# Technology used
+-The following are lis of technology used when coming up with the project -Flask
+   -Bootstrap4
+   -HTML5
+   -CSS3
+   -fontowesome Icons

 # Licence
 ## MIT Copyright (c) <2021> <Ligare Dennis>